macster110/PAMGuard_DeepLearningSegmenter/README.md

 A generic model allows a user to load any model compatible with the djl (PyTorch (JIT), Tenserflow, ONXX)library and then manually set up a series of transforms using PAMGuard's transform library.
 It is recomended that users use an existing framework instead of a generic model as these models will automatically generate the required transforms.

 ### AnimalSpot
 [ANIMAL-SPOT](https://github.com/ChristianBergler/ANIMAL-SPOT) is a deep learning based framework which was initially designed for [killer whale sound detection]((https://github.com/ChristianBergler/ORCA-SPOT)) in noise heavy underwater recordings (see [Bergler et al. 2019](https://www.nature.com/articles/s41598-019-47335-w).
 It has now been expanded to a be species independent framework for training acoustic deep learning models using pytorch and python.
+Imported AnimalSpot model will automatically set up their own data transforms and output classes.

 ### Ketos
 [Ketos](https://meridian.cs.dal.ca/2015/04/12/ketos/) is an acoustic deep learning framework based on Tensorflow and developed by Meridian.
 It has excellent resources and tutorials and pytorch libraries can be installed easily via pip.
+Imported Ketos model will automatically set up their own data transforms and output classes.

 ## Using deep Learning Segmenter